tysik/wtf/README.md

 # Weird Trans Formations

-Simple implementation of 3D transformations in C.
+Simple implementation of 3D transformations in C. Don't use this library.
+It was written just for fun and to learn C as well as to learn about quaterinons and coordinate system transformations.

 In order to build type: